ruchitha1405/ADVERSARIAL-NEURAL-CRYPTOGRAPHY/README.md

 # ADVERSARIAL-NEURAL-CRYPTOGRAPHY

+Link to the research paper : [LEARNING TO PROTECT COMMUNICATIONS WITH ADVERSARIAL NEURAL CRYPTOGRAPHY](https://arxiv.org/pdf/1610.06918.pdf)
 - install libraries in requirements.txt

 - checkpoints are stored in the path ./lib/checkpoints.
 No need to remember the path, it will be created and loaded automatically by calling load function.